Sugar House Hotel Rezone & Master Plan Amendment

 - Update the Sugar House Master Plan’s future land use map from Mixed-Use-Low Intensity to Business District Mixed-Use–Town Center Scale.
 If approved, this would expand the Sugar House Business District east to 1300 E.

-The applicant is also offering these community benefits as part of a development agreement:
+The applicant also offered these community benefits as part of a development agreement:

 - Discounted retail space for local businesses (at 25% below market rate).